-You’re back to the old vicious cycle of getting up, going to your 9 to 5 job, going home and then start to relax with a bit of tele’.
+You’re back to the old vicious cycle of getting up, going to your 9 to 5 job, commuting back home then relax and stream an episode or two of your favorite TV show.
 By the time you know it, it’s bed time… and so the cycle repeats each and every day.

 You get “busy”.
 You get caught up.
 You stop making time to work towards your dream.